Yuppiechef/cqrs-server/doc/intro.md

 It should give you a `"Setup Complete"` message once it's done and ready to start taking commands.
 Go take a look at the `src/cqrs_server/module.clj` file and have a look.

 ## Playing around
-The `module.clj` should give you a feel for roughly how you wouldd add your own logic into the system.
-Define an aggregate schema for datomic, install the command schema's and implement the `cqrs/process-command` and `cqrs/aggregate-event` multimethods for each of your commands and events respectively.
+The `module.clj` should give you a feel for roughly how you wouldd add your own logic into the system:
+ - Define an aggregate schema for datomic
+ - Install the command schema's
+ - Implement `cqrs/process-command` for each command
+ - Implement `cqrs/aggregate-event` for each event

 `cqrs/aggregate-event` is optional.
 You will notice that there is not aggregation for the `:user/register-failed` event.
 This will still record the event in Dynamo, but have no read view.

-_**Quick aside**: For convenience, we will be using the `=>` in the samples below to indicate the repl prompt and prefix the result of the calls with `;;`_
+_**Quick aside**: For convenience, we will be using the `=>` in the samples below to show the repl prompt and prefix the result of the calls with `;;`_

 Back in your REPL, try register a user and check that he exists:
 ```clojure